 This Criterion evaluates the relative strength of the Proposer's Development Timetable relative to that of other proposers.
-Proposals that are able to start construction in a timely manner and have a realistic construction schedule will be considered to be more advantageous.
+Proposals that are able to start construction in a timely manner and have a realistic construction schedule will be considered to be a-more advantageous-proposal.
 Proposals that are unable to commence in a timely manner, or have unrealistic construction schedules will be considered to be less advantageous proposals.

-Proposals that provide a detailed development timetable that is feasible, demonstrate an understanding of the development process, and provide clear indication that the project does not need additional funding and can close within twelve (12) months of tentative designation and will be completed within twelve (12) to eighteen (18) months of closing will be ranked as Highly Advantageous.
+Proposals that provide a detailed development timetable that is feasible, demonstrates an understanding of the development process, and provides clear indication that the project does not need additional funding and can close within twelve (12) months of tentative designation and will be completed within twelve (12) to eighteen (18) months of closing conveyance will be ranked as Highly Advantageous.

-Proposals that provide a detailed development timetable that is feasible, demonstrate an understanding of the development process, and provide clear indication that the project will close within six (6) months of receiving all necessary funding and be completed within twelve (12) to eighteen (18) months of closing will be ranked as Advantageous.
+Proposals that provide a detailed development timetable that is feasible, demonstrate an understanding of the development process, and provide clear indication that the project will close within six (6) months of receiving all necessary funding and be completed within twelve (12) to eighteen (18) months of closing will be ranked as Proposals that provide a feasible development timetable, demonstrate a general understanding of the development process, but either lack detail and/or indicate that the project will be completed in more than eighteen (18) months to twenty-four (24) months of conveyance will be ranked as Advantageous.

-Proposals that fail to provide a development timetable or propose a development timetable that is either impractical, demonstrates a lack of understanding of the development process or indicates that the project will not close within six (6) months of receiving all necessary funding or that it will be completed in more than 18 months following closing will be ranked as Not Advantageous.
+Proposals that fail to provide a development timetable or propose a development timetable that is either impractical, demonstrates a lack of understanding of the development process or indicates that the project will not close within six (6) months of receiving all necessary funding or that it will be completed in more than 1824 months following closing will be ranked as Not Advantageous.